||Doctor of Clinical Practice

 Candidates must have successfully completed the taught component of the programme before submission of their thesis.

-On submission of a thesis a candidate shall be required to sign two documents: (a) a form of consent that the thesis, if successful, may be made available for inter-library loan or photocopying from a date stipulated (subject to the law of copyright); and (b) a declaration stating that the thesis is the result of work done wholly or mainly while the student was in registered candidature and that, where the thesis is based on work done by a candidate jointly with others, a substantial part is the original work of the candidate.
+On submission of a thesis a candidate shall be required to sign three documents: (a) a form of consent that the thesis, if successful, may be made available for inter-library loan or photocopying from a date stipulated (subject to the law of copyright); (b) a form of consent that the thesis, if successful, will be made available electronically through the University of Southampton Research Repository from a date stipulated (subject to copyright); and (c) a declaration stating that the thesis is the result of work done wholly or mainly while the student was in registered candidature and that, where the thesis is based on work done by a candidate jointly with others, a substantial part is the original work of the candidate.

 A thesis may not exceed 50,000 words unless prior permission to exceed this length has been given by the Faculty on the recommendation of the supervisor(s).